deepnetworkgmbh/blog/_posts/2020-12-17-Resilience4j-grpc.md

 ```

 ## Configuration
-You can easily configure resilience4j-spring-boot2 with `application.yml` file in resources folder.
+You can configure resilience4j-spring-boot2 with `application.yml` file in resources folder.
 More examples can be found in [resilience4j user guide](https://resilience4j.readme.io/docs/getting-started-3)

 ``` yml